Religion and schizophrenia: Religion as a trigger for schizophrenia

 Schizophrenia can be triggered by a variety of environmental factors, including significant stress, intensely emotional situations, and disturbing or uncomfortable experiences.
-It is possible that religion can sometimes be a trigger for schizophrenia in those who are vulnerable; religious imagery is often very grandiose, and beckons a large personal change within an individual.
-This could potentially lead to a psychotic episode due to the shift in realistic thinking; a sufferer may believe that they themselves are a deity or messiah, or that a god is speaking to them.
+It is possible that religion can sometimes be a trigger for schizophrenia in those who are vulnerable.
+Religious imagery is often very grandiose, and beckons a large personal change within an individual.
+This could potentially lead to a psychotic episode due to the shift in realistic thinking.
+A sufferer may believe that they themselves are a deity or messiah.

 These symptoms may cause violent behavior, either toward others or themselves.
-In some instances, they may also experience more distress-inducing symptoms if they believe that a god is using their illness as a punishment.
-The patient may refuse treatment based on religious beliefs; in certain instances, one might believe that their delusions and hallucinations are actually a divine experience, and therefore deny any treatment.
+In some instances, they may also experience distressing symptoms if they believe a god is inducing illness as punishment.
+The patient may refuse treatment based on religious speculation.
+In certain instances, one might believe that the delusions and hallucinations are a divine experience, and therefore deny medical treatment.